The HCS Collaboratory

 broadened base of research partnerships with health care systems.

 The Coordinating Center, based at the Duke Clinical Research Institute, is responsible for creating and maintaining the Collaboratory's public websites and collaboration tools.
 The CC also provides facilitative leadership, resources, and tools, and supports the fundamental requirement of coordination and productivity among expert Cores, working groups, committees, demonstration projects, and associated initiatives.

 Core Working Groups

 There are seven cores working groups in Collaboratory CC.
-These broad-spanning workspaces partner with all demo projects.
-Each core is focused on a specific topic.
-They work closely with demo projects in supporting their needs in a specific domain.
+These broad-spanning workspaces partner with all demonstration projects, and each core is focused on a specific topic, including electronic health records; phenotypes, data standards, and data quality; patient-reported outcomes; health care systems interactions; regulatory/ethics; biostatistics/study design; and stakeholder engagement.
+They work closely with demonstration projects to support their needs in specific domains.

 NIH Common Fund

-The NIH Common Fund is the sponsor of the Collaboratory.
+The Collaboratory is supported by a grant from the NIH Common Fund.
 Established in 2006, the Common Fund is designed to provide a strategic and nimble approach to address key roadblocks in biomedical research that impede basic scientific discovery and its translation into improved human health.

 The Research Collaboratory is designed in part to support the design and rapid execution of several Pragmatic Clinical Trial Demonstration Projects.
-These projects address questions of major public health importance that engage health care delivery systems in research partnerships.
-The data, tools, and resources produced by the Demonstration Projects will be made available to the greater researcher community to facilitate a broadened base of partnerships with health care system.
+These projects address questions of major public health importance and engage health care delivery systems in research partnerships.
+The data, tools, and resources produced by the Demonstration Projects will be made available to the greater research community to facilitate a broadened base of partnerships with health care systems.